Many or all companies we feature compensate us. Compensation and editorial

 Because you’ll no longer own your home, you won’t benefit if it appreciates.
 You can’t access your equity or sell it for a profit in the future.

-Time to closeAs little as 4 weeksAs little as 10 days30 days or less
+Close in as little as 10 daysClose in 30 days or less

-If you’re interested in accessing your home equity, but a home-sale leaseback agreement doesn’t sound like the right choice, options include:
+If you’re interested in accessing your home equity, but a home sale-leaseback agreement doesn’t sound like the right choice, options include:

 • Cash-out refinance: Refinance your home with a larger mortgage to access cash.
 When you close on the new loan, get the lump-sum difference between your old mortgage and the larger mortgage.